 In summary, the GBR model is a new approach to hospital rate regulation in Maryland.
-The HSCRC and the Hospital agree to work together to address any significant unforeseen consequences of this Agreement to ensure that it meets the revenue constraints, savings targets and performance improvement requirements required by the final contract between CMMI and the State of Maryland.
+The HSCRC and Hospital System, on behalf of the Hospitals agree to work together to address any significant unforeseen consequences of this Agreement to ensure that it meets the revenue constraints, savings targets and performance improvement requirements required by the final contract between CMMI and the State of Maryland.